Robert Bell (speaker): Knighthood and reputation

-James Dyer, Edmund Plowden and the historian, William Camden who considered him a 'lawyer of great renowne,' a "Sage and grave man, famous for his knowledge in the law, and deserving the character of an upright judge," admired Bell.
+Sir James Dyer, Edmund Plowden and the historian, William Camden who considered him a 'lawyer of great renowne,' a "Sage and grave man, famous for his knowledge in the law, and deserving the character of an upright judge," admired Bell.

 Death and legacy

 While presiding as judge at the Oxford assizes, at the session later called the Black Assize, Bell became exposed to prisoners of foul condition during the trial of a bookseller who had slandered the Queen.
 Bell, with an estimated 300 others, caught gaol fever.^{ (Camden, Annals, bk.
 2.376) } He then moved on to Leominster, and after presiding over the assize in that district, fell ill.
 On 25 July, he drafted a codicil to his will, in which he made his "Loving wife Dorothie" sole executor.